 - for the removal of any obstruction to traffic

 Access to or from a bus lane

-Unless your vehicle is permitted to use a bus lane, during its operational hours you can’t enter, proceed or wait in a bus lane:
+Unless your vehicle is permitted to use a bus lane, during its operational hours you can’t enter, drive in, or wait in a bus lane:

-- to deliver or collect goods from premises adjacent to the bus lane
+- to deliver or collect goods from premises next to the bus lane

 - if you are a Blue Badge holder